|Raphidiidae - the Snake Flies of Nottinghamshire|

 towards County Durham.

-Nottinghamshire status and distribution: Xanthostigma xanthostigma probably has a similar Nottinghamshire range as Phaeostigma notata, but records for both Nettleworth Manor and Treswell Wood, might indicate that it is the most likely of the two species to occur away from the Sherwood Forest area.
-At Sherwood Forest Country Park, we have only recorded X. xanthostigma from the one area, probably due to our recording preference towards this particular section.
+Nottinghamshire status and distribution: Xanthostigma xanthostigma probably has a similar Nottinghamshire range as Phaeostigma notata, but records from Nettleworth Manor, Treswell Wood and (most recently) Attenborough NR, might indicate that it is the most likely of the two species to occur away from the Sherwood Forest area.
+At Sherwood Forest Country Park, we have only recorded X. xanthostigma from the one area, which is probably due to our recording bias towards this particular section.

 Flight period: The main flight period is given as June.
 Our own records give inclusive dates of May 10th to June 10th.